 Next to the Casa Mandala is a smaller quieter structure that houses four double occupancy rooms and shared baths.
 It is approximately 1,400 square feet with foyers but does not have a common area or kitchenette.
 The rooms serve as suites with a bath area between them.
 The bath area is divided allowing for the separate use of showers and toilet/sink areas.
 Full capacity is 8 people.

-The Writer's Den is a perfect space for private, individual retreats.
-Equipped with a full kitchen, this 2 bedroom casita provides a unique space to rest, renew, and rejuvenate.
+The Cowboy Cottage is a perfect space for private, individual retreats.
+Equipped with a full kitchen, this 2 bedroom casita provides a unique space for guests.
 Located in the middle of a working ranch this rural setting offers respite from the stressors of everyday life.
 Enjoy the main Lodge during the day, relax in solitude at night.
 Stay for a day, a week, or a month.
 We offer special rates for longer stays.
 This space is available during limited times of the year.

 The labyrinth is a winding pathway, created in circuits, leading to a center.
 It is considered to be a spiritual tool that helps us to “center” ourselves.
 The labyrinth image has been in use in cultures around the world for thousands of years and is believed to represent a pilgrimage of sacred meaning.
 Our labyrinth is imaged after the Chartres design in the Chartres Cathedral in France, which was built around the year 1200AD.
 We offer this space for your use for prayer, meditation and inspiration.
 You can also view our Labyrinth on the Labyrinth Locator at www.labyrinthsociety.org.

 The historic outdoor Chapel of San Lorenzo, hidden among the junipers on the property, has been a place of pilgrimage for local gatherers over the years.
 The shrine was established more than 60 years ago by Jake Lujan and his wife Dolores in honor of his father Lorenzo Lujan and San Lorenzo.
 Jake was one of seven sons and his father passed away in 1937.
 Mass was held at the outdoor shrine as a tradition.
-The Chapel is in need of restoration but provides an intriguing and soulful place for quiet reflection.
+The Chapel provides an intriguing and soulful place for quiet reflection.